 - No throwing the gravel on the land.

-- Do not go past the green line without your life jacket.
+- Do not go on the dock without your life jacket.

 - Your life jacket must be zipped & clipped.